sormiston/SquirrelTales/README.md

  COMPATABILITY ISSUES -
  - Google Chrome 83 & Firefox for Android DO NOT SUPPORT .replaceAll() -- RESOLVED
- - Fetch button must "sleep" while rendering text to prevent user overload
+ - Fetch button must "sleep" while rendering text to prevent user overload - OK FOR NOW

- - Mobile adaption of DirtyAvenue branch
+ 07.20.20
+- Firefox for android renders 100% opaque activated grid and opaque coord fonts?
+- Story paragraphs not clearing for new renders on mobile

  ## Optimizations
  - REFACTOR JS querySelectors w/ HTML for cleaner syntactic selection - esp. map-view should be an ID